-The program fee is $500, which includes on-site meals, lodging at Wendover, and 2 Courier shirts.
-There is no temporary housing provided in the area, and this fee helps us cover these costs.
-Additional funds will be needed for initial transportation costs to Wendover.
+The program fee is $500, which includes on-site meals, lodging on the Versailles campus, and 2 Courier shirts.
+Couriers will also be required to pay all transportation costs to travel to campus and back home at the end of the program.
 You will also need funding for travel to and from your site; however, you will be reimbursed for this travel at the Frontier Nursing University volunteer mileage rate.
 You will submit a mileage reimbursement claim at the end of each month.

 We do not provide scholarships to Courier Program participants.
-We highly suggest Couriers contact his/her college or university (if enrolled) to see if they can help secure funding.
+We highly suggest Couriers contact their college or university to see if they can help secure funding.
 Most colleges provide funding for summer internship programs.
-However, Couriers may apply for a travel stipend to attend Diversity Impact, which can offset the expense of traveling to Eastern Kentucky.
-Couriers may contact the Courier Coordinator at firstname.lastname@example.org for more information regarding this travel stipend.

 FNU does not award academic credits for the Courier Program.
 However, we highly suggest contacting your college or university (if enrolled) to see if this experience is eligible for academic credit through the Courier’s college or university.

-Courier Crossing is the last few days of the Courier Program experience in July through August.
-Couriers will reflect on their experience with the Courier Program Coordinator.
-Couriers will also share a recap of his/her summer and share the special projects he/she worked on throughout the summer experience.
+Courier Crossing takes place during the last few days of the Courier Program.
+During this time, Couriers will reflect on their experiences with the Courier Program Coordinator and each other.
+Couriers will also share a recap of their summer and share the special projects they worked on throughout the summer experience.

-Couriers must be at least 20 years of age at the time of the program, no older than 25, have completed two years of formal higher education, and must be currently enrolled in an undergraduate program.
+Couriers must be between the ages of 20 and 25 during the program, have completed two years of formal higher education, and must be currently enrolled in an undergraduate program.
 This program is not advised for graduate or professional students, as it is a program to prepare students for their future.

-The first step is to complete the online application, which will be live on our website on November 11 2019.
-Courier applicants must also upload a copy of this/her Driver’s License and unofficial academic transcripts.
-Courier applicants will also need three letters of recommendation sent to CourierApplicants@frontier.edu with the applicant's’ name in the subject line.
-These must be sent from the individual composing the recommendation-NOT the Courier applicant.
-This is a final step in the process and can be submitted at a later time (up to February 29 2020).
-After these materials are received, applicants may be offered an interview with the Courier Program Coordinator as well as 1-2 related individuals.
-Interviews are on a rolling basis.
-After all interviews have been completed by March 2020, the Courier Program Coordinator will send an acceptance packet with valuable information to your home address, as well as an acceptance letter to your email address.
-Acceptance is also contingent upon successful completion of all credentialing materials including a Drug and Alcohol Screening and Background Check.
-The Drug and Alcohol Screening and Background Check must be paid for by the individual, but will be reimbursed upon arrival to Wendover for the Courier Program.
+The first step is to complete the online application, which will be live on our website on Monday, November 15, 2021.
+Courier applicants must upload a copy of their Driver’s License and unofficial academic transcripts.
+Courier applicants will also need three letters of recommendation.
+All letters of recommendation must be sent from the individual composing the recommendation and cannot be submitted by the Courier applicant.
+After these materials are received, applicants may be offered an interview with the Courier Program Coordinator and members of the Courier Advisory Committee or others related to the program.
+Interviews are conducted on a rolling basis.
+After all interviews have been completed by early March 2022, the Courier Program Coordinator will send an acceptance packet with valuable information to your home address, as well as an acceptance letter to your email address.
+Acceptance is also contingent upon successful completion of all credentialing materials, including a drug screen and background check.

 Yes!
-We highly encourage family members come visit the Couriers during the program.
-Family members may stay at Wendover by making reservations at http://www.frontier.edu/wendover.
-Reservations must be made at least 48 hours in advance.
-Family visits should not impact a Courier’s service hours.
+We highly encourage family members to come visit the Couriers during the program.
+Nearby Lexington offers many hotels and accommodations.
+Please note that family visits should not impact a Courier’s service hours.

-Each Courier's schedule will differ, and after the first two weeks, the schedule will be decided between the Courier and their sites.
-However, a sample of this schedule could look like the following: 7:45 AM - Breakfast; 8:15 AM - Travel to site; 8:30 AM - Serve at primary clinic site (shadow experience, administrative work, special project); 2:00 PM - Travel to secondary community partner; 2:30 PM - Serve at community partner site; 5:00 PM - Return to Wendover; 5:30 PM - Dinner, free time in the evening to explore the Southeastern Kentucky and the community the Courier is serving in.
+Each Courier's schedule will differ to some degree, and after the first two weeks, the schedule will be decided between the Courier and their sites.
+Couriers will be at clinical sites and doing community service hours Monday-Thursday, and Fridays will be devoted to Canvas Catalog coursework, working on Courier assignments, meeting with the Courier Program Coordinator, and cleaning and house checks in the Courier House.
+A sample schedule for days when Couriers are completing clinic hours could look like the following: *7:45 AM - breakfast // *8:15 AM - travel to site // *9:00 AM - serve at primary clinic site (shadowing, administrative work, special project) // *3:00 PM - travel to secondary community partner and volunteer at the site // *6:00 PM - return to campus for dinner and free time in the evening to explore Central Kentucky and the community the Courier is serving in